bandyp/djandy-ecommerce/README.md

 ## UX
 ![Bali Silver](#)

-Open on the product page the user is invited register from a tab in the navigation bar.
+Open on the home page, which gives a small taste of what the website offers, the user is invited register from a tab in the navigation bar.
 After a seemless registration, all options appear at the top of the screen.
 Allowing the user to read blogs of fellow users and create their own.
 They can contact the admin via the 'contact us' page, or read more about the company selling the products by clicking the 'About us" tab.

 Naturally, they can search and buy products too.